-We use the above topology for this demonstration.
-Here, switches use VLAN 4000 for fabric communication (by default VLAN 1 is used for fabric communication).
-VLAN 11 connected via eth2 (Network Adapter 3) is used to communicate with rest of the fabric.
+Use the above topology for this demonstration.
+Here, switches use VLAN 4000 for fabric communication (by default, we use VLAN 1 for fabric communication).

+VLAN 11 connected via eth2 (Network Adapter 3) is used to communicate with the rest of the fabric.